 THIS POST HAS BEEN UPGRADED FROM 8/24/17 TO IMPROVE READER EXPERIENCE.

-Quick Peach Streusel Bread is all about the peaches.
-This loaded peach bread is sweet and warm in cinnamon spice.
-It’s also soft and tender and since it’s a quick bread it can be on your table in no time.
+It’s also soft and tender and since it’s a quick bread so it can be on your table in no time.

-I grew up eating peaches every summer, but I never had Colorado peaches.
+We grew up eating peaches every summer, but I never had Colorado peaches.
 That is until I ordered some through a local charity.
-I had to get a whole lug at a time and had so many people willing to take the ones I couldn’t get used.
+I had to get a whole lug at a time which required us to get creative really fast.

 Last year John and I were in Colorado just as they were being harvested.
 It’s a good thing we drove so I could bring plenty of those beauties back.